medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 These are key concepts that are important to know beforehand:

-- In dual boot: Windows 11 only supports x86_64 and a boot in UEFI mode from GPT disk [^5]: this is important to know, so all analysis must consider that the boot mode must be UEFI;
+- **Dual boot**: Windows 11 only supports x86_64 and a boot in UEFI mode from GPT disk [^5]: this is important to know, so all analysis must consider that the boot mode must be UEFI;
-- Windows cannot recognize other OS than itself on boot - but Linux can;
+- **Dual boot**: Windows cannot recognize other OS than itself on boot - but Linux can;
-- Dell SecureBoot is supported only by Windows, and not by ArchLinux.
-So, it will be disabled;
+- **SecureBoot**: Dell SecureBoot is supported only by Windows, and not by ArchLinux.
+So, it must be disabled;
-- Once Dell SecureBoot is disabled, Windows will activate BitLocker.
-So, it is mandatory to know/define your Bitlocker PIN;
+- **BitLocker**: Once Dell SecureBoot is disabled, Windows will activate BitLocker.
+So, it is mandatory to know your Bitlocker PIN;

 ## Preparation: Windows